Kyūjō incident: Coup attempt

-Just before 05:00, as his rebels continued their search, Major Hatanaka went to NHK studios, and, brandishing a pistol, tried desperately to get some airtime to explain his actions.
+Just before 05:00, as his rebels continued their search, Hatanaka went to NHK studios, and, brandishing a pistol, tried desperately to get some airtime to explain his actions.
 A little over an hour later, after receiving a telephone call from the Eastern District Army, Hatanaka finally gave up.
 He gathered his officers and walked out of the NHK studio.

 At dawn, Tanaka learned that the palace had been invaded.
 He went there and confronted the rebellious officers, berating them for acting contrary to the spirit of the Japanese army.
 He convinced them to return to their barracks.
 By 08:00, the rebellion was entirely dismantled, having succeeded in holding the palace grounds for much of the night but failing to find the recordings.

 Hatanaka, on a motorcycle, and Shiizaki, on horseback, rode through the streets, tossing leaflets that explained their motives and their actions.
-Within an hour before the emperor's broadcast, sometime around 11:00, August 15, Hatanaka placed his pistol to his forehead, and shot himself.
+Within an hour before the Emperor's surrender broadcast, sometime around 11:00 on 15 August, Hatanaka placed his pistol to his forehead, and shot himself.
 Shiizaki stabbed himself with a dagger, and then shot himself.
 In Hatanaka's pocket was his death poem: "I have nothing to regret now that the dark clouds have disappeared from the reign of the Emperor."